SimonPhoenix96/mpv-userscripts/webm-bump-loader/README.md

 #  Description
-This script streams or downloads all webm files found in recent-bump-thread (https://github.com/SimonPhoenix96/recent-bump-thread) or bumpworthy.com depending on what you like.
+This script streams or downloads all webm files found in [wsg] bumps from recent-bump-thread (https://github.com/SimonPhoenix96/recent-bump-thread) or bumpworthy.com depending on what you like.
 I modified https://github.com/wm4 autoload (https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua) script to add downloaded/streamed webms inbetween episodes of  the generated episode playlist.

 Playlist will we generated in the background while the webms are downloaded/links for stream scraped. there is also an offline mode option, which will use locally availible webms.